thisisRMak/cs231n-notes/Lecture3.md

   - Adam's adaptive scaling affects the L2 penalty also, scaling it with per-parameter learning rates in messy unintended ways
   - Effectively Adam is butchering the effect of the regularization term, and AdamW is restoring the correct behavior of the regularization term, in ways comparable to SGD

+#### Optimization Summary

+- **GD**: Each step is tedious, have to use the entire dataset each time.
+- **true SGD** is stochastic, one sample at a time.
+Very fast.
+- **Mini-batch GD**: (referred to as **SGD** in cs231n notes): Quite effective, but has potential issues with saddle points, poor conditioning, and noise related from mini-batch sampling
+- **SGD+Momentum**: introduces Momentum (first moment) to mitigate the issues with saddle points, conditioning and batch related noise
+- **RMSProp**: introduces second moment, a different scaling of the gradient for each parameter, effective getting **per-parameter learning rates**, or **adaptive learning rates**
+- **Adam**: combines ideas from SGD+Momentum and RMSProp, by using both first and second moments
+- **AdamW**: improves upon Adam by fixing the Regularization issue where Adam does first and second moments on both the loss and regularization terms.
+RMSProp also has this problem but is a much smaller issue in RMSProp than in Adam.

 ---

 ### Learning Rates